belgio99/dsm7-dvb-drivers/README.md

 Move the compiled kernel modules to the /export folder, and then to your NAS.
 Create a folder with the result from `uname -r` in the `/usr/local/lib/modules` folder of your NAS.
 In my case, it was `/usr/local/lib/modules/4.4.302+`.

-To load them, I used the `hauppauge.sh` script from th0ma7's repo, but you can manually load them using the `insmod` linux command.
-I modified the script to load the modules I needed, and set up a scheduled task to load them at boot.
+To load them, I used my `insert_modules.sh` script, which is a simplified version of the `hauppauge.sh` script from th0ma7's repo, but you can manually load them using the `insmod` linux command.
+I set up a scheduled task to automatically load them at boot.

 These are the modules I loaded in the kernel for the dualHD (order is relevant):